google/swiftshader/docs/dEQP.md

 Linux
 -----

 The Linux process is similar to Windows.
-However it doesn't use Release or Debug variants and it uses shared object files instead of DLLs.
+However it doesn't use Release or Debug variants, paths use forward slashes, and it uses shared object files instead of DLLs.

 1. Install the latest [Python 3](https://www.python.org/downloads/)
 2. Install GCC and Make.
 In a terminal, run: